 Where to eat: Locavores

 The Great Sand Dunes National Park is one of the most striking natural sites in Colorado that spans over 30 square miles.
-Not many people know that Colorado has dunes, so this is a huge surprise for many travelers.
+It’s not a common stop on a Colorado road trip due to its remote location, but if you travel south of Denver, it’s a must stop!

 Not only will you be able to hike around the shifting dunes, but you will also see Star Dune, the tallest dune in North America at 750 feet!